ThomasBaldi/STUDY-EP-stock-sales/README.md

 - With this endpoint users will be able to see they're cart and cart id, the current total price of their cart and the items they've added to it (with Item details such as name id price and quantity)
 - The endpoint handles errors should there be any in retrieving such data.

+---

 2. Only the Admin can access the "GET/allcarts" endpoint.

 - The result body is the same as the get/cart for users, simply it shows all carts of all the users.
 - The endpoint handles errors should there be any in retrieving such data.
+- This endpoint uses, as specified in the requests, a raw sql query to retrieve all the data.

+---

 3. Registered users can empty their carts of all cartitems in it by accessing the "DELETE/cart/:id" and passing their cart id as a parameter.